Sondra Radvanovsky: Career

 After the National Council Auditions, Radvanovsky enrolled in the Metropolitan Opera's Lindemann Young Artist Development Program.
 In 1996, she appeared in Rigoletto as Countess Ceprano.
 After performances in smaller roles there, she came to attention as Antonia in Les contes d'Hoffmann.

-She became a regular soloist at the Met, performing in Stiffelio, Carmen, Il trovatore, La bohème, and La traviata.

-In May 1999, she appeared at Houston Grand Opera as Elena in Mefistofele.
-In 2000, she performed in Luisa Miller at the Spoleto Festival USA.

-In October 2002, she appeared at the Lyric Opera of Chicago in the title role in Susannah.
+She became a regular soloist at the Met, performing in Verdi's Stiffelio, Bizet's Carmen, Verdi's Il trovatore, La bohème, and Verdi's La traviata.
+In May 1999, she appeared at Houston Grand Opera as Elena in Boito's Mefistofele.
+In 2000, she performed in Verdi's Luisa Miller at the Spoleto Festival USA.
+In October 2002, she appeared at the Lyric Opera of Chicago in the title role of Carlisle Floyd's Susannah.

-In 2006, she made her Royal Opera debut in Alfano's Cyrano de Bergerac, opposite Plácido Domingo in the title role.
+In 2006, she made her debut at the Royal Opera House in London in Alfano's Cyrano de Bergerac, opposite Plácido Domingo in the title role.

 In 2010, she opened the Canadian Opera Company's season in the title role of Verdi's Aida.
-She has had success in recent years as Leonora, notably in David McVicar's production of Il trovatore at the Metropolitan Opera.
-In 2011, she hosted the Metropolitan Opera Live in HD, which was broadcast in movie theaters around the world.
-In addition to her specialty in Verdi heroines, she has also sung the title roles in Suor Angelica, Tosca, Susannah, Rusalka, and Norma, among others.
+She was successful as Leonora, notably in David McVicar's production of Il trovatore at the Metropolitan Opera.
+In 2011, she hosted the Metropolitan Opera Live in HD, which was broadcast in film theaters around the world.
+In addition to her specialty in Verdi heroines, she has also sung the title roles of Puccini's Suor Angelica, Puccini's Tosca, and Dvorak's Rusalka, among others.

-During the 2014/15 season, Radvanovsky sang the title role in Norma, which she called a "perfect role vocally and temperamentally" in an interview with The New York Times, at the San Francisco Opera.
+During the 2014/15 season, Radvanovsky sang the title role in Bellini's Norma, which she called a "perfect role vocally and temperamentally" in an interview with The New York Times, at the San Francisco Opera.
 She made her Norma debut at the Teatro Campoamor with Ópera de Oviedo in the 2011/12 season and received critical and popular acclaim in the role during the 2013/14 season at the Metropolitan Opera.
 In the Metropolitan Opera's 2015/16 season, Radvanovsky performed all three queens in Donizetti's "Tudor" operas, Anna Bolena, Maria Stuarda, and Queen Elizabeth I in Roberto Devereux.